-For example, clothes fulfils physical need to protect our body from heat or cold.
+For example, clothes fulfil the physical need to protect our body from heat or cold.
 What do "branded clothes" fulfil?
 Is brand our attempt to fulfil our need for respect and recognition?

-Would it ever fulfil the need by clothes?
+Would it ever fulfil the need for clothes?
 Even if it apparently fulfils it, would it have continuity or break down very soon?